 Are you originally from Tennessee?

 “No–far from it.
-I was born in Wakesha, Wisconsin then moved to Phoenix, Arizona then to Louisville, Kentucky and then to Lexington, South Carolina–only to land in Gatlinburg, Tennesse in the Spring of 2007.
+I was born in Wisconsin then moved to Arizona then to Kentucky then to South Carolina–only to land in Gatlinburg, TN in the Spring of 2007.

-“My grandmother-in-law (who currently lives in Georgia) considers me a Yankee, but she also considers any man, woman or child that was not born in the great states of Virginia or Tennessee a Yankee.”
+“Rachel’s grandmother considers me a Yankee, but she also considers any man, woman, or child, not born in the great state of Virginia or Tennessee, a Yankee.”

 You’re a classically trained percussionist, right?